Ilford Hospital Chapel

 Access by public transport

-Adjacent to Ilford rail station (TfL Liverpool Street to Shenfield line).
+Adjacent to Ilford rail station (TfL rail Liverpool Street to Shenfield line).

 Gants Hill station on Central Line then local bus to Ilford (about 10 minutes).

 Level access through main entrance and through South door from Reads Close.